SkygearIO/skygear-doc/content/quickstart/js.md

 Now, let's create a record in the Skygear database to see if the SDK has been installed successfully.

 Add the following lines after the `skygear.config` function using promise to create a record.
-This is how the codes should look.
+This is how the codes should be placed.

 :::tips
 Practically the codes should not be structured this way.
 It is for demo only.